sdpjswl/ASJExpandableTextView/README.md

 # Usage

-Creating an ASJExpandableTextView is easy.
-It has a simple interface consisting of four properties which are IBInspectable.
+Creating an `ASJExpandableTextView` is easy.
+It has a simple interface consisting of four properties which are `IBInspectable`.
 This means that they can be set using the interface builder of your choice; Xibs or Storyboards.

 ```
 @property (nullable, copy, nonatomic) IBInspectable NSString *placeholder;